 It is the School District's policy to limit its investments that are not obligations of the U.S. Government or obligations explicitly guaranteed by the U.S. Government to investments which have a credit quality rating of the top 2 ratings by nationally recognized statistical rating organizations.
-The School District's investments in Federal National Mortgage Association (FNMA), Federal Home Loan Bank (FHLB), Federal Home Loan Mortgage Corporation (FHLMC) and the U.S. Treasury Money Market Funds were rated AAA by Standard & Poor's and Aaa by Moody's.
 Investments in STAR Ohio were rated AAAm by Standard & Poor's.